Cloudlock/marshmallow/docs/quickstart.rst

     #  "email": "monty@python.org",
     #  "created_at": "2014-08-17T14:54:16.049594+00:00"}

-You can also serialize to a JSON-encoded string using :meth:`dumps <marshmallow.Schema.dumps>`.
+You can also serialize to a JSON-encoded string using :meth:`dumps <marshmallow2.Schema.dumps>`.

 .. code-block:: python